-The fact that pooling ties generate too few "errors" (section 3) is also noted by Jesney and Tessier (2007:7-8), who regard it as a problem for "restrictive learning" rather than as a correctness problem for EDCD.
-They suggest that "[w]e can resolve this issue by requiring that constraints be strictly ranked with respect to one another . . . either in the grammar itself or with each iteration of Eval" (p.
+The fact that pooling ties generate too few "errors" (section 3) was also noted by Jesney and Tessier (2007: 7-8), who regarded it as a problem for "restrictive learning", rather than as a correctness problem for EDCD.
+They suggest that "We can resolve this issue by requiring that constraints be strictly ranked with respect to one another... either in the grammar itself or with each iteration of Eval" (p.
 7).
-The former suggestion cannot be implemented yet, as there is no known correctly convergent constraint-ranking algorithm that maintains a totally ranked hierarchy throughout learning.
-The present article therefore shows that the latter suggestion can be implemented by constructing, in each evaluation, a totally ranked hierarchy from the stratified hierarchy in a variationist manner, that is, by random intrastratal permutation in the manner of Anttila 1997 and Boersma 1998.
+The former suggestion cannot be implemented yet, as there is no known correctly convergent constraint ranking algorithm that maintains a totally ranked hierarchy throughout learning.
+The present paper therefore shows that the latter suggestion can be implemented by constructing, in each evaluation, a totally ranked hierarchy from the stratified hierarchy in a variationist manner, i.e. by random intrastratal permutation in the manner of Anttila (1997) and Boersma (1998).